geoffeg/WebMorseRunner/README.md

 A small CW contest simulator for the web.

 ## About
-This is a new written version of MorseRunner as Web-Application.
+This is a new written version of Morse Runner as Web-Application.

 The app is hosted on GitHub Pages: https://fritzsche.github.io/WebMorseRunner/